zooboy/self-driving-car/Traffic_Sign_Recognition/README.md

 ![alt text][image1]
 ![alt text][image9]

-Design and Test a Model Architecture
+3. Data preparation

-At first step,I need to design a function to show the images,and not only show the image itself,but also can output the info of these images.the function like this:'show_image(index = None,X =X_train,y=y_train,showgray =False)',the 'index' means the images's index, default is 'None',then we would pick it randomly.the X is the  data and the y is the label part.the label to use show the detail info of signs.like this:
+I design a function to show the images,and not only show the image itself,but also can output the info of these images.the function like this:'show_image(index = None,X =X_train,y=y_train,showgray =False)',the 'index' means the images's index, default is 'None',then we would pick it randomly.the X is the  data and the y is the label part.the label to use show the detail info of signs.like this:

 ![alt text][image10]